fluckmic/shila/README.md

 ### Content

+(Note: The **bold** words correspond to terms that are used in the report. )

 ##### Implementation

+- *config/config.go* - Holds the default configuration of Shila.
+- *core/*
+  - *connection/* - Contains the implementation of the **Shila-Connection**.
+  - *router/* - Contains the implementation of the **Router** and the **Path Selection** functionality.
+  - *shila/* - Contains implementation of core concepts like the **Shila-Packet**, the **TCP-Flow** and the **Net-Flow**.
+- *io/structure/*
+  - *config.go* - Defines and describes all configurable parameters.
+- *kernelSide/*
+  - *kernelSide.go* - Implementation of the **Kernel-Side**.
+  - *kernelEndpoint/* - Contains the implementation of the **Kernel-Endpoint**.
+- *layer/* - Contains the parsing functionality required to parse the IP and the TCP/MPTCP packets.
+- *log/logging.go* - Contains the implementation of the logging functionality.
+- *networkSide/*
+  - *networkEndpoint/* - Contains the implementation of the **Client-Endpoint**, the **Server-Endpoint** and the **Backbone-Connection**.
+  - *networkSide.go* - Implementation of the **Network-Side** (supplemented by networkSideSpecific.go).
+- *shutdown/shutdown.go* - Implementation of the termination functionality.
+- *workingSide/* - Implementation of the **Working-Side**.
+- *config.json* - Optional file holding configuration parameters specified by the user.
+- *main.go* - Entry point of Shila.

 ##### Additional material

+- *report/* - The final report and all the raw material and drawings.
+- *presentation/* - The final presentation and all its raw content.

+- *testing/* - Scripts facilitating testing, mainly by setting up the difference instances.
+  - *local/* - For local testing.
+  - *SCIONLab/* - For testing withing the SCIONLab network using the custom ASes.

-- *measurements* - Everything related to the measurements performed.
+- *measurements/* - Everything related to the measurements performed.

-  - *performance* - Scripts for the Shila Measurement.
+  - *performance/* - Scripts for the Shila Measurement.
-  - *quicT* - Scripts for the Quic Measurement.
+  - *quicT/* - Scripts for the Quic Measurement.
-  - *sessionScripts* - General helper scripts.
+  - *sessionScripts/* - General helper scripts.
-  - *post* - Scripts for post-processing the raw results (evaluation and plotting).
+  - *post/* - Scripts for post-processing the raw results (evaluation and plotting).
+  - *results/* - The raw unprocessed data gathered in the measurements.
+- *helper/netnsClear.sh* - Helper script to clean up networks namespaces used during debugging.

 ### Abstract